MaxFrequency/MFQ/content/Podcasts/The Max Frequency Podcast/MFP03 - “Cuddle Up & Play the Vita” with Roger Pokorny.md

 URL: https://maxfrequency.net/2021/04/10/mfp-3/
 permalink: 2021/04/10/mfp-3/
 ---
+# MFP03 - “Cuddle Up & Play the Vita” with Roger Pokorny

 Roger Pokorny from Kinda Funny joins me to talk about the myth that is Splinter Cell, why Adobe Premiere is full of jank, and how Nathan Drake’s hunger is a top 10 moment.

 <audio controls>